-In this video, I wanted to show you four different exercises that target your hip flexors in order to decrease the pain in them, loosen them up, and stretch them out.
+In this video, I wanted to show you four exercises that target your hip flexors to decrease their pain, loosen them up, and stretch them out.

 CLICK HERE to watch the YouTube video.